Congratulations, you’ve managed to find the perfect home for rent, which is nothing but great news!

 If you’re a first-time renter, you may be left feeling confused about how your monthly rent is calculated.
-You might be happy to learn, you’re not alone!
+You might be happy to learn; that you’re not alone!
 It’s one of the most commonly asked questions by first-time renters.

-In Australia, there is no formula in the legislation on how to calculate rent, and a number of different formulas are used by Property Managers, Leasing Consultants, Landlords and Renters- all yielding the same (and correct) rental amount.
+There is no formula in the legislation on how to calculate rent in Australia, and Property Managers use a number of different formulas, including Leasing Consultants, Landlords, and Renters- all yielding the same (and correct) rental amount.

-In this article, we hope to explain how monthly rent is calculated and provide you with a quick and easy to use rent calculator formula to help prepare your (correct) budget in time for your move.
+This article hopes to explain how monthly rent is calculated and provide you with a quick and easy-to-use rent calculator formula to help prepare your (correct) budget in time for your move.

 How is monthly rent calculated?

 Rent is typically quoted per the weekly rate, and payments are made per calendar month.
 The most common mistake people make is to assume that there are 4 weeks in a month.
-As you may have already discovered, multiplying your weekly rent by 4 does not equal the monthly rent owed.
+As you may have already discovered, multiplying your weekly rental payments by 4 does not equal the monthly rent owed.
 Why?
 The answer is simple, not every month has an equal number of days.
-Which means that calculating your monthly rent is not as straightforward as multiplying the weekly rent by 4 (and don't forget leap years).
+This means that calculating your monthly rent is not as straightforward as multiplying the weekly rent by 4 or the fortnightly rent by 2 (and don’t forget leap years).

 To calculate your monthly rent repayment, use this simple formula to convert weekly rent into the monthly rent payment.